In 2015, both the Consumer Rights Act and Alternative Dispute Resolution (ADR) regulations came into force.

-On completion of the ADR training module you will learn:
+On completion of the ADR training module, you will know:

-- What is Alternative Dispute Resolution and the types of Alternative Dispute Resolution
+- What is ADR and the different types

-- The route available to consumers to gain redress from an impartial third party and the duty of the trader to provide this information.
+- The route available to consumers to gain redress from an impartial third party and the duty of the business to provide this information

-- Time limits if any, for the trader to resolve the dispute directly with the consumer or transfer the dispute to the third party for mediation or arbitration.
+- Time limits, if any, for the business to resolve the dispute directly with the consumer or transfer the dispute to the third party for ADR

-- The Motor Ombudsman dispute resolution process and your role as code subscriber.
+- The Motor Ombudsman dispute resolution process and your role as an accredited business

 Consumer Rights Act 2015

-- What are the legal obligations of your business arising from contract of sales
+- The legal obligations of your business arising from contracts of sale

 - Putting the Consumer Rights Act in practice through case studies

-- The remedies available to businesses and consumer entitlement; the right to repair, the right to reject
+- The remedies available to businesses and consumer entitlement including repair, replacement, rejection and price reduction

-- The time limits for consumers making claims against you and the limits on you restricting you liability to customers.
+- The time limits for consumers making claims against you and the limits on you restricting your liability to customers.

 - A full understanding of the new consumer landscape and the resolution procedure